12. Provision for Current and Deferred Tax:

 Term Loan;

-e) Overdue interest of ' 23.00 Crores September 2014 to March 2017 on Cash Credit facility;
+e) Overdue interest of ' 23.00 Crores relating to the period September 2014 to March 2017 on Cash Credit facility;

-f) Overdue interest of ' 20.27 Crores November 2014 to March 2017 on dues towards BG Invocation.
+f) Overdue interest of ' 20.27 Crores relating to the period November 2014 to March 2017 on dues towards BG Invocation.

-The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the accompanying disclosures, and the disclosure of contingent liabilities.
+The preparation of the Company's financial statements requires Management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.

 Judgements

-In the process of applying the Company's accounting policies, management has made the following judgements, which have the most significant effect on the amounts recognised in the financial statements:
+In the process of applying the Company's accounting policies, Management has made the following judgements, which have the most significant effect on the amounts recognised in the financial statements:

 Estimates and assumptions

 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.
-The Management believes that the judgments and estimates used in preparation of financial statement are prudent and reasonable.
+The Management believes that the judgements and estimates used in preparation of financial statement are prudent and reasonable.

 Taxes

 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
-Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits.
+Significant Management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits.

 Defined benefit plans (gratuity benefits)